MENU

 Remaining front

 The remaining front in the second line of defence, the lymphatic system, involves removing solid materials from the intestine.
-So, it spreads toxins through the lymphatics.
-Further, they travel to the duodenum, stomach, and gall bladder.
+Thus, toxins spread through the lymphatics and travel to the duodenum, stomach, and gall bladder.

-Incomplete detoxification by the lymphatic system will allow pathogenic material to enter the circulatory system.
-With the second line of defence breakdown, it is only a short time before intestinal toxaemia ensues.
+Incomplete detoxification by the lymphatic system allows pathogenic material to enter the circulatory system.
+With the second line of defence broken, intestinal toxaemia ensues in only a short time.